ENCCS/julia-for-hpda/content/linear-algebra.rst

 Loading a dataset
 -----------------

-To prepare our illustration of PCA, we start by downoading Fisher's iris dataset.
+To prepare our illustration of PCA (Principle Component Analysis), we start by downoading Fisher's iris dataset.
 This dataset contains measurements from 3 different species of the plant iris: setosa, versicolor and virginica with 50 datapoints of each species.
 There are four measurements for datapoint, namely sepal length, sepal width, petal length and petal width (in centimeters).

 .. figure:: img/iris_resize.jpg
    :align: center